Moor Rush (Juncus stygius)

 Species overview

-Moor Rush (Juncus stygius), a State Endangered plant, is found in cold fens.
+Bog Rush (Juncus stygius), a Wisconsin Endangered plant, is found in cold fens.
 Blooming occurs late June through early July; fruiting occurs throughout July.
 The optimal identification period for this species is early July.

 Synonyms: Juncus stygius ssp. americanus, Juncus stygius var. americanus